RaniaBenman/demo-cicd-ide-multiws/README.md

 # Multi-workspace CICD Demo

-This is a sample project for Databricks, generated via dbx init.
+This is a sample project for Databricks, generated via the `dbx init` command.

 While using this project, you need Python 3.X, dbx as well as `pip` or `conda` for package management.